AnishaBalachander/PlantDiseaseDetection/README.md

 ## Overview

-Welcome to the Plant Disease Detection System, a powerful tool designed to diagnose and monitor diseases affecting Potato, Tomato, and Bell Pepper leaves.
+Plant Disease Detection System, is a powerful tool designed to diagnose and monitor diseases affecting Potato, Tomato, and Bell Pepper leaves.
 Leveraging state-of-the-art Convolutional Neural Network (CNN) technology implemented with TensorFlow, our system provides accurate and efficient image recognition for plant health assessment.

 ## Features